sqlobject/sqlobject/docs/DeveloperGuide.rst

 Tests are important.
 Tests keep everything from falling apart.
 All new additions should have tests.

-Testing uses py.test, an alternative to ``unittest``.
+Testing uses pytest, an alternative to ``unittest``.
 It is available at http://pytest.org/ and https://pypi.python.org/pypi/pytest.
 Read its `getting started`_ document for more.